HumanSignal/label-studio/docs/source/guide/ml.md

 ### Active learning approach

-Active learning approach is training method with model finetuning  oppose to classical approach when you train model in batches.
+The active learning approach is a training method with model fine-tuning opposite to the classical approach when you train models in batches.

-Check our [Webhooks section](/guide/webhooks.html#What-to-use-Label-Studio-webhooks-for) to identify  which events should trigger your model training.
+For more information, see [Webhooks section](/guide/webhooks.html#What-to-use-Label-Studio-webhooks-for) to identify which events should trigger your model training.

 ### Train method specification
 (Deprecated in version 1.4.1)